benwiz/graphics/README.md

     - Measure mse for each
     - Select that with the lowest mse
     - Possible to draw with alpha channel for transparency?
+  - Delaunay Monsters
+    - Improve point movement
+    - Improve audio impact on points, edges, and triangles
+    - Monster construct
+      - Monster must have overall angle of movement
+      - Overall health of monster needs to be considered.
+Each monster's life is finite, do not spawn infinite points.
+Do spawn infinite monsters